Euro zone growth slows as Chinese factories trundle on

 The data seems sure to dishearten the European Central Bank, struggling to spur growth and revive disconcertingly low inflation and whose head Mario Draghi again raised prospects on Monday of using extra unconventional measures if needed.

-In China, signs of a weakening labor market reinforced expectations that authorities in Beijing would further relax financing conditions in coming weeks.
+In China, signs of a weakening labour market reinforced expectations that authorities in Beijing would further relax financing conditions in coming weeks.

 "The Chinese number beat expectations but it's not really going anywhere," said Peter Dixon, senior economist at Commerzbank.
 "It's indicative of an economy that doesn't have a lot of momentum behind it.
 It's doing okay but we would be looking for a bit more strength."